VoltLang/Website/doc/tvpl/c7-user-types.md

 	Hello, I'm Cindy and I'm 22 years old.

 There's not a lot more to it.
 They can be passed around, assigned to, just like a primitive type.
-Note that structs are value types -- if you pass one into a function without using pointers or `ref`, and modify the fields, the `struct` is copied, and the caller doesn't see anything change.
+Note that structs are 'value' types -- if you pass one into a function without using pointers or `ref`, and modify the fields, the `struct` is copied, and the caller doesn't see anything change.

 	import watt.io;